-Hello TEA birds!
-I hope you enjoyed our last Italy post – part 1 of our Winter Italy Trip- Sorrento, Amalfi, and Pompeii.
-And are ready for part 2 Rome!!
+Hello, TEA birds!
+Hopefully, you enjoyed our last post – “part 1 of our Winter Italy Trip- Sorrento, Amalfi, and Pompeii.”
+And now you’re ready for part 2 our winter adventure in Rome, Italy!!

-Rome was a crazy 2-day adventure with a lot of things to do and see and not enough time.
+Rome was a crazy 2-day adventure with lots to do and see and not enough time.
 It’s worth mentioning that Rome is a complete departure from the relaxing scenery of Sorrento.
-Just like any other big city Rome is crowded with tourist, street vendors, scammers and plenty of traffic.
-And this is in February technically the “off-season” honestly I can’t imagine how crazy crowded it gets during the summer.
+Just like any other big city in the world Rome is crowded with tourists, street vendors, scammers, and plenty of traffic.
+Not to mention winter is technically their “off-season” so I can only imagine how crowded it gets during the summer.

 Day 1 – When in Rome!

-We drove 3 and a half hours from Sorrento to Rome, checked into our Hotel Room, dropped off our bags, freshened up and headed out to catch the shuttle that was leaving our Hotel at 4pm to Vatican City.
+With so much to do and so little time.
+We had no time to waste.
+So after driving 3 and a half hours from Sorrento to Rome we checked into our Hotel Room.
+We dropped off our bags, freshened up, and headed out to catch a shuttle that was leaving our hotel at 4 pm and heading into Vatican City.

-I grew up Catholic so visiting Vatican City meant a great deal to me.
-Entrance to the Vatican Museums ends at 4 o’clock so we weren’t able to get in that day since it was already 4:30pm.
-But no time was wasted, we took the opportunity to explore and take in the architecture which is just as beautiful and impressive.
-St. Peter’s Square is the massive center of Vatican City with beautiful fountains, columns, and views of St. Peter Basilica.↑
+Entry to the Vatican Museums ended at 4 o’clock and we arrived around 4:30 pm so we weren’t able to get inside that day.
+That was a bummer but no time was wasted, we took the opportunity to explore St. Peter’s Square which sits right at the center of Vatican City.
+We admired the architecture, outdoor fountain, columns, and took in the beautiful views of St. Peter Basilica.

 Once we were done with Vatican City we crossed the street and paid a visit to Castle Sant’Angelo.
-Like everything else in Rome, it’s full of history, has some amazing artwork and if you make it all the way to the top you’ll catch some amazing views of the city.
+Like everything else in Rome, it’s full of history, amazing artwork and if you climb all the way to the top of the Castle you’ll catch some amazing views of the city of Rome.

 Day 2 – When in Rome!

 Another helpful tip -The Vatican Museums consist of a total of 23 museums.
-So if there’s a specific gallery that you want to see I would recommend to head there first.
-Of course, I would have loved to spend an entire day here but this was our last day in Rome and there was a lot we wanted to see.
+You could literally lose yourself for days inside those walls.
+So if there’s a specific gallery that you want to see I would recommend heading there first.

-First, on the agenda The Sistine Chapel which is the last Museum in the self-guided tour but once we got inside we headed there first so we can avoid the crowds and not feel rushed.
+For us, it was The Sistine Chapel which is the last Museum in the self-guided tour pamphlet and also the most visited.
+So once we got inside we headed there first.
+We wanted to beat the crowds and also not feel rushed.

-Once we were done with the Museums we rushed to go see Pope Francis.
+Once we were done with the Vatican Museums we rushed to go see Pope Francis.
 On Wednesdays, there is something called Papal Audience.
 It’s not mass but if the Pope is in town he usually addresses the crowd with a reading and a blessing.
-The Papal audience was held in Paul VI Audience Hall which holds about 6,000 people luckily Drew and I were able to get in, hear his message and receive the Holy Blessing.
+The Papal audience was held in Paul VI Audience Hall which holds about 6,000 people.
+It was definitely packed and we were all the way in the back.
+I still feel lucky that Drew and I were still able to get in the room, hear his message, and receive his Holy Blessing.

 Right after we received the blessing from the Holy Father we hopped in a Taxi cab and headed straight to the Colosseum.

 - Side note- The taxi cab felt more like a roller coaster ride, it was raining, there was traffic and our driver did not care about any of it!
-He was speeding and swerving through traffic, but apparently, this is how everyone drives in Italy soooo we made it all in one piece lol.
+He was speeding and swerving through traffic, apparently, this is how everyone drives in Italy soooo we made it all in one piece.
+Thank Goodness!

 • Beware • of people outside of the Colosseum trying to sell you tickets with “VIP” access.
 They look legit they even have name tags and are super friendly, but they do not work for the Colosseum.
 The best way to avoid these people is to not engage them at all just say “No Thank You,” and keep walking because they are persistent.